Linuxfabrik/monitoring-plugins/check-plugins/sensors-fans/README.rst

 Overview
 --------

-Return hardware fans speed.
+Return the speed of the hardware fans.
 Fan speed is expressed in RPM (rounds per minute).
-OK if no fans are found.
+The plugin returns 'OK' if no fans are found.

+Hints:

+* Run ``sensors-detect --auto`` beforehand to scan your system for the various hardware monitoring chips or sensors supported by libsensors or, more generally, by the lm_sensors tool suite.

 Fact Sheet